How and Where to Get a Lodging Discount

 What about bike storage?

 Whether a small historic inn or a large resort hotel, Monterey County’s lodging hosts are creative about helping you bike here, including safe storage of your bicycle.
-Some lodging providers even have on-site bike storage lockers!
+Some lodging providers even have on-site bike storage lockers.
+A few also have bicycle valet parking.

 Just let them know your needs, then count on them to provide secure storage for your bicycle, along with convenient access to your bike when you’re ready to use it.
 No worries.
 They’ve got you covered!
 (For additional bike security tips, click here.)